webdriverio/webdriverio/docs/guide/reporters/xunit.md

 $ npm install wdio-junit-reporter --save-dev
 ```

-Then add it to the `reportes` array in your wdio.conf.js and define the directory where the xml files should get stored:
+Then add it to the `reporters` array in your wdio.conf.js and define the directory where the xml files should get stored:

 ```js
 // wdio.conf.js